 You see I’d just left home (again) to create a new one.
 But this familiar feeling of leaving and starting again was much larger than any other time I had left home.
 This was not just about changing houses, it encompassed a personal relationship, a career ‘alteration’, and selling my beautiful home of twelve years.
 This home had been the longest I had resided anywhere in my whole life.
 It had been my cocoon, a place I had created, felt safe, secure and loved in.

-The saying on the quilt is from a BACI chocolate wrapper, “the heart knows no reason, that reason does not know”.
-I could not understand what it meant when I first read it, and I still don’t know.
+I first found the quote on a BACI chocolate wrapper, “the heart knows no reason, that reason does not know”, however it was written by Blaise Pascal – a French mathematician, physicist, inventor, philosopher, writer, and Catholic theologian who lived in the 17th century.
+I could not understand what it meant when I first read it, and I still don’t quite understand the riddle!
 Its a paradox, like life itself.
 I don’t know why I left my home in many respects, apart from my heart talking to me.
 There was no logical reason, just instinct, and my heart telling me to go.

 Now the ironic thing about satin, and using different fabrics, is that they don’t always go together that well.
 Something like a relationship in many aspects.
 They all reacted differently as I sewed them on.
 Even the carefully measured and cut squares would somehow slip so much that they would end up with a 10mm disparity in places.
 The red satin back kept getting caught up and sewn up double, causing me to unpick and re-do it many times over.